TeleAI-mcp/fast-security-scanner-gb53/README.md

-# fast-security-scanner-gb53
+# Fast Security Scanner Gb53

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.